ccd0/4chan-x/README.md

 - [Chromium version](https://ccd0.github.io/4chan-x/builds/4chan-X-beta.crx)

 If you want to install the current beta version but get updates from the stable channel after that, install it from [here](https://github.com/ccd0/4chan-x/raw/beta/builds/4chan-X.user.js) for Firefox or [here](https://github.com/ccd0/4chan-x/raw/beta/builds/4chan-X.crx) for Chromium.

+## Security note
+4chan X currently shares your settings and post history between the HTTP and HTTPS versions of 4chan.
+If you are concerned about protecting your privacy against a man-in-the-middle attack, you should disable 4chan X on the HTTP version of 4chan and/or install [HTTPS Everywhere](https://www.eff.org/https-everywhere).

 ## More information
 ### [Source Code](https://github.com/ccd0/4chan-x)